 Canada is a very large country, with a lot of wild unpopulated areas.
 While unpopulated places are often desired by RVers and nomads, the lack of internet sources in these areas is often not.

-Internet simply isn’t as abundant as one might hope for up in the Great White North, and even where cellular signal is to be found there are hurdles for US residents looking to stay connected without risking outrageous international roaming charges.
+Internet simply isn’t as abundant as one might hope for up in the Great White North, and even where cellular signal is to be found there are hurdles for non-Canadians looking to stay connected without risking outrageous international roaming charges.

 But with a little planning, you should be able to travel in Canada while staying affordably connected - especially if you can get by with more modest internet usage.

 Sometimes the best strategy is to explore Canada while in more of a tourist mode, without stressing about connectivity – especially if you are making the long drive up to Alaska which will have you mostly well away from the more populated (and connected) border.

 But anyone who depends on lots of internet for their mobile lifestyle can still make it work while traveling up north.
 You may find it more difficult and expensive than you might like.

 But it is getting easier.
 A lot easier.

 In thanks for funding this resource center, our members have access to the in-depth content in this guide.

 If you're a member, please log in.

 Relying on Wi-Fi is the simplest way to stay connected in Canada, since you do not need to secure any special hardware or plans in advance.
 Wi-Fi works exactly the same in Canada as it does in the USA, and you can use all your current equipment.